juliojj/app-real-age/README.md

 Parameters are defined as: [data_path, train_model (True|False), stage_num (1|2), lr (current), batch_size, epochs, lr (stage 1)]

->A <b>pre-trained model</b> (stage 2), which gives slightly better results than those reported in the paper, can be downloaded <a href="http://158.109.8.102/AppaRealAgeFG19/vgg16_app-real-age_fg2019_stage_2_st1-lr_0.0001_st2-lr_0.0001.hdf5">here</a>.
+>A <b>pre-trained model</b> (stage 2), which gives slightly better results than those reported in the paper, can be downloaded with the pre-processed data, as mentioned above.
 You can copy it into the 'best_models' directory and make predictions on the test set without the need of doing the training.